List of characters in the Breaking Bad franchise: Jane Margolis

-Jane Margolis (played by Krysten Ritter) is Jesse's attractive neighbor, landlady, and lover.
+Jane Margolis (played by Krysten Ritter) is Jesse's landlady, neighbor, and eventual girlfriend.
 She is a prolific drafter, a skill that she has used to become a tattoo artist despite not having any tattoos.
 She is also a recovering drug addict.
 She discovers that Jesse also has a past interest in drawing, and they become intrigued by each other.
 They quickly become a couple, and she relapses into drug addiction, introducing Jesse to heroin.
 She later phones Walt and successfully threatens to expose him if he refuses to give Jesse his share of money from a major methamphetamine deal with Gus Fring, a deal that Jesse's drug use had nearly ruined.
 After Walt drops off Jesse's cut of nearly half a million dollars at his duplex, she and Jesse discuss running away together to New Zealand to start new lives.
 They go into Jesse's bedroom and see the heroin, but instead of throwing it away as they had promised themselves earlier, they get high and fall asleep.
 That night, Walt returns to the apartment and finds the drugged-out couple unconscious in bed.
 In the process of trying to wake Jesse from his stupor, Walt accidentally turns Jane onto her back.
 She begins to vomit while asleep, and Walt silently stands at the bedside watching her choke and then asphyxiate to death.
-Series creator Vince Gilligan explained Walt's motive for allowing Jane to die during a 2013 panel discussion about Breaking Bad at the Film at Lincoln Center, stating that Walt was afraid Jane's bad influence would lead Jesse to an early death from heroin overdose.
+Series creator Vince Gilligan explained Walt's motive for allowing Jane to die during a 2013 panel discussion about Breaking Bad at the Film at Lincoln Center, stating that Walt was afraid Jane's bad influence would lead Jesse to an early death from a heroin overdose.